May 25-June 1, 2018

 The Ice River Glacier is secluded behind Mercury Peak, a rarely visited location, especially given its proximity to the climber’s trail.
 These days I wonder if our sense of local exploration has dwindled.
 People with their route descriptions, maps and GPS’s have more tools than ever before, but maybe too much information has caused congestion rather than dispersion?
 “The TOP 5!”
 The BEST of!”
 Or, perhaps, folks have lost that drive to uncover the unknown because it’s all (supposedly) been done before?

 To me, the unknown is uncovering for yourself what’s new and exciting.
 It’s both walking in the footprints of others and creating your own for future generations to follow.
 It’s pointing on a map and asking, “What is here?”
-It’s going there to find out because you need to know.
-Those question marks are invitations, not do not enter signs.
-And mystery is fed by the unknown.
-In life ‘mystery’ is the glue that binds the best moments together into something memorable.
+Question marks become invitations.
+They aren’t ‘DO NOT ENTER’ signs.
+That mystery, ultimately, is fed by that unknowing.
+And few places in Washington are as unknown or as spectacularly inconvenient as the glaciers near Mt.
+Olympus.
+It’s exactly what I created my Glacier project to assist with.
+For me, in life, ‘mystery’ is the glue that binds the best moments together into something memorable.

 This is why I didn’t go the easy way to the top of Mercery Peak, and to the Ice River Glacier.
 It’s why I followed the Blue Glacier to it’s head, Glacier Pass (6,200′), and skied the Hoh Glacier to it’s terminus (4,200′).
 Sure, when Carl and Jake saw that there was no snow for several hundred feet, I was worried they’d rebel, but I should’ve known better; these guys aren’t slouches.
 They ski over 150 days a year, and boulder-bashing up moraines and steep stream beds was their idea of a breakfast of champions.